 Further information relating to FerrAus' business may be included in FerrAus' target's statement which FerrAus must provide to FerrAus Shareholders in response to this Bidder's Statement, and reference should be made to that information.
 Further information relating to Brockman Resources' business may be included in Brockman Resources' target's statement, which Brockman Resources must provide to Brockman Resources Shareholders in response to Wah Nam Australia's Brockman Resources Bidder's Statement and reference should be made to that information.
-The Brockman Resources target's statement will and the Independent Technical Report and update letter which are set out in full in Section 10 be available to FerrAus Shareholders on the ASX website: www.asx.com.au.
+The Brockman Resources target's statement will not be provided to FerrAus Shareholders but will be available to FerrAus Shareholders on the ASX website: www.asx.com.au.